Model theory of a non-degenerate representation of a unital C*-algebra: the theory

+In this section we provide an explicit axiomatization of $Th(H,\p)$.
+The main tool here is Theorem \ref{Voiculescu} which is mainly a consecuence of Voiculescu's theorem (see \cite{Da}).
+This Theorem states that two separable representations $(H_1,\p_1)$ and $(H_2,\p_2)$ of a separable $C^*$-algebra $\A$ are approximately unitarily equivalent if and only if for every $a\in\A$, rank$(\p_1(a))=$rank$(\p_2(a))$.
+This last statement can be expressed in continuous first order logic and is the first step to build the axiomatization we mentioned above.
+Lemma \ref{HensonsLemma}, Theorem \ref{equiunel} and Corollary \ref{Htheory} are remarks and unpublished results from C. Ward Henson.

-\begin{theo}[Kaplanski densitiy theorem.
-Theorem $2.3.3.$ in \cite{Pe}] Let $\A$ be a $C^*$-subalgebra of $B(H)$ with strong closure $\MM$.
-Then the unit ball $Ball_1(\A)$ of $\A$ is strongly dense in the unit ball $Ball_1(\MM)$ of $\MM$.
-Furthermore, the set of selfadjoint elements in $Ball_1(\A)$ is strongly dense in the set of selfadjoint elements of $Ball_1(\MM)$. \end{theo} \begin{defin} Let $\A$ be a $C^*$-algebra.
-A \textit{representation} is an algebra homomorphism $\p:\A\to B(H)$ such that for all $a\in\A$, $\p(a^*)=(\p(a))^*$.
+\begin{defin} Let $\A$ be a $C^*$-algebra.
+A \textit{representation} is an isometric algebra homomorphism $\p:\A\to B(H)$ such that for all $a\in\A$, $\p(a^*)=(\p(a))^*$.
 In this case $H$ is called an $\A$-\textit{module}.
 A Hilbert subspace $H^\prime\subseteq H$ is called an $\A$-\textit{submodule} or a \textit{reducing $\A$-subspace} of $H$ if $H^\prime$ is closed under $\p$. $H$ is called $\A$-\textit{irreducible} or $\A$-\textit{minimal} if $H$ has no proper non trivial $\A$-submodules.
 The set of representations of an algebra $\A$ on $B(H)$ is denoted $rep(\A,B(H))$. \end{defin}

 \bdf Let $(H,\p)$ be a representation of a $C^*$-algebra $\A$. $(H,\p)$ is called \textit{non-degenerate} if for every nonzero vector $v\in H$, there exists $a\in\A$ such that $\p(a)v\neq 0$. \edf

 \bfc[Remark 2.2.4 in \cite{Pe}] A representation $(H,\p)$ of an unital $C^*$-algebra $\A$ is non-degenerate if and only if $\p(e)=I$, where $e$ is the identity of $\A$ and $I$ is the identity of $B(H)$. \efc